SaberCats Stadium

-SaberCats Stadium is a rugby union stadium in Houston, Texas, United States, as part of Houston Sports Park and is the home of the Houston SaberCats of Major League Rugby.
+SaberCats Stadium is a rugby union stadium in Houston, Texas, United States, as part of Houston Sports Park and was the home of the Houston SaberCats of Major League Rugby.
 The groundbreaking ceremony took place on July 24, 2018.
 Naming rights for the stadium were initially purchased by British information technology company AVEVA, and it was opened as AVEVA Stadium on April 13, 2019.
 Following the 2022 season, its name officially changed to "SaberCats Stadium".

 It is the first stadium in the league built specifically for use by Major League Rugby, and the second rugby-specific stadium primarily for professional competition in the United States.